4.6 FAQ - Other Questions...

 Open the contest into which you want to import.
 Now log one or more imaginary contacts in that contest; if the contest has different exchanges from different categories of stations (e.g. HQ stations in IARU or W/VE vs. DX stations in ARRL 10), log an imaginary contact of each type.
 Export an ADIF file with those contacts.
 Now compare the ADIF tags in your file with the ones in the file you want to import.
 Make sure that the tags are the same as in N1MM Logger's ADIF output.
 If not, use a text editor to do a global search and replace to bring them into agreement.
 Also, make sure that the length modifiers in the ADIF tags are correct (i.e. in <tag:n>data, make sure that the number n is equal to the number of characters in the data in that record).

 A couple of things to look out for in particular: First, the Logger will look for a field tagged with the CONTEST_ID tag to ensure that the log you are importing is for the correct contest type (this is necessary to ensure that the exchange information is imported into the correct field(s) in the database).
 Make sure this field appears, in the same format, in the file you are importing.
 Second, for some contests N1MM Logger uses an ADIF field called APP_N1MM_EXCHANGE1 for part of the exchange.
 This field is not exported by other programs; you will have to figure out what goes into this field and insert it into each applicable record in the ADIF file.
 In some cases, you may find the same data in two fields in the ADIF file exported from the Logger.
 In these cases, you may have to duplicate the data in the file you wish to import so that it can be imported into both fields.
+Third, if the contest type is one of the WAE contests (WAECW, WAESSB or WAERTTY), you should be aware that QTCs are not included in ADIF files and therefore will not be transferred during ADIF file exports and imports.

 After doing this, you can either delete the imaginary contacts from the contest before importing, or you can delete the entire imaginary contest and create a new empty contest of the correct type to import the ADIF file into.
 After importing the ADIF file, you should rescore the contest in N1MM Logger (Tools > Rescore Current Contest).